hp-net/resume/_projects/03-parntershop.md

 print: true
 logo: logo-dtag
 ---
-B2B eCommerce portal.
-It was a **retail store** for big B2B German companies.
-We were selling phones and accessories.
-Project was done in cooperation with other DTAG teams from Europe.

-At the beginning I was <mark>Solution Architect</mark> responsible for analysis and design of the product.
-Later during implementation my role was <mark>Team Leader</mark>.
-I was responsible for developers and product implementation, delivery, performance, release.
+Developed a **B2B eCommerce portal**, designed as a retail store for large German B2B companies, offering phones and accessories.
+The project was executed in collaboration with other Deutsche Telekom AG teams across Europe.

+Initially, I served as a **Solution Architect**, responsible for the product's analysis and design.
+During the implementation phase, I transitioned to the role of **Team Leader**, overseeing:

+- Development teams
+- Product implementation and delivery
+- Performance optimization
+- Release management

-Technologies & tools:
+**Technologies & Tools:**

 - Oracle ATG
 - **Oracle Endeca**
 - SAP
 - Jira / Confluence